BPASA

 The Nitros have initial separation liftoff weight of 4.8 oz and are fired by 1x D12-5 each.

-Thrust curves and rocket weights appear to confirm that the second stage rockets will pull quickly away from the first stage carrier rocket.
+Thrust curves and rocket weights appear to confirm that the second stage rockets should pull quickly away from the first stage carrier rocket.
 Did not attempt to use RockSim due to project complexity.

 Using the online sim at webalt.markworld.com :